Ridgeironclad605/steamer/README.md

 # steamer

-A CLI-tool to automatically fetch and download SteamGridDB for your non-steam games.
+A CLI-tool to automatically fetch and download SteamGridDB assets for your non-steam games.
-Downloads icon, grid, hero and logo for each game.
-Skips the game if any are not available.
+Downloads missing icon, grid, hero and logo for each game.
+Will preserve existing assets by default but can be overridden by the `--overwrite` flag.

 Tested on linux, other platforms untested but should work.